 Soke Papasan Canty developed Kuroshi-Do, a system of martial arts that combines the arts of Shotokan, Kyokushin Kai Karate, Moo Duk Kwan Tang Soo Do, Aiki Jiu-jits and Judo.

 Soke has recently retired from the military service with the rank of Major and was formerly an undercover narcotics officer with the Drug Enforcement Administration and is presently employed for the past twelve years by the Yonkers Police Department.
-His book a complicated man….explained the autobiography of S. Papasan Canty is available on Lulu.com.
+He wrote a book called A Complicated Man…. which is the autobiography of S. Papasan Canty.